 If you are thinking about taking a cruise, I’m sure you have heard that cruise cabins are small.
 That’s not an understatement.
 Even cabins with a balcony can be half the size of a standard hotel room.
 Although quint, cruise ships do make good use of the space.
 With these well-planned tips for comfort on cruise ships, that space is well utilized, giving you even more comfort.

 Between Gary and I, we have several cruises behind us.
 And a couple on the calendar.
 We have gotten very efficient in how and what we pack while on a cruise.
 Organizing our room at the beginning of our cruise is a priority.
 This organizing has made our cruises very pleasant.

 Cruise tips for first timers

-You need to be prepared and bring a few things with you from home or buy them on Amazon in order to be prepared, organized and have a comfortable cruise.
+You need to be prepared and bring a few things with you from home or buy them on Amazon to be prepared, organized, and have a comfortable cruise.

 Are you unsure if a cruise is right for you

 Check out The Pros and Cons of Taking a Cruise